equinor/sepes-api/README.md

 # sepes-api

-A platform that allows vendors prove their solutions on your data in a sandbox.
+A platform that allows vendors prove their solutions on your data in a sandbox

 ## Making commits

-We use commitizen to make our commits.
-To make a commit, run "npm run commi" to start the questionare.
-We use these rules to say if a change is MAJOR, MINOR or a PATCH:
+We use [commitizen](http://commitizen.github.io/cz-cli) (and [conventional-changelog](https://github.com/conventional-changelog/conventional-changelog)) to make our commits.
+Tip:  run "npx git-cz" to make commits.

+We use (semver)[https://semver.org] to choose if a change is MAJOR, MINOR or a PATCH:

 - MAJOR version when you make incompatible API changes,
 - MINOR version when you add functionality in a backwards compatible manner, and